jesec/flood/.github/ISSUE_TEMPLATE/06_discussion.md

 ---
-name: "🎙️ Discussion"
+name: '🎙️ Discussion'
-about: "Start a discussion here"
+about: 'Start a discussion here'
 ---

 Type: Discussion

 ## Discussion